Group of women volunteers organizing food donations onto tables at a food bank.. They are looking at each other, laughing.

 Key takeaways:

-• A hardship loan can help you get on your feet after a crisis.
+• A hardship loan could help you get on your feet after a crisis.

 • Before taking on a new loan to get you through a hardship, you may want to ask your creditors if payments can be put off for a time.